TheFifthRider/simply-roleplaying-webapp/docs/running_the_game/index.md

 Plan for a half session to a full session or maybe even more of little scenes that happen in between sessions.
 These can also be a welcome character-driven break while you prepare for the next exciting chapter of the narrative!

-## Turns Outside of Action Scenarios
+## Turns outside of action scenarios

 Initiative can be useful as a tool outside of action scenarios.
 In an action scenario, whose turn it is serves to put them in the spotlight and give them control of the scene.
 There's no reason why that shouldn't be also used in scenes full of roleplaying!